 American’s safety video played over the wall and ceiling-mounted televisions while we started to taxi.
 There’s not much to report from that showing, but right before the briefing concludes, the main actress/narrator proudly declares “Great is what we’re going for!”
 That rings a bit hollow.
 Sure, business class is nice and all, but is this really the best AA can do?
 “Great” isn’t the first word that comes to mind…

 Because Madrid-Barajas is so sprawling, going from Gate S5 to the active runway, 36L, took nearly 20 minutes.
-It also didn’t help that we got caught in some traffic, but at least the plane spotting opportunities were cool.
+It also didn’t help that we got caught in some traffic, but at least there were some plane spotting opportunities.

 Finally at 11:44am, 49 minutes past our scheduled departure time, we began our takeoff roll.
 We were airborne a minute later.

 The views immediately after wheels up featured some of the most picturesque I’ve ever seen from an airplane.
 We first flew adjacent to the quaint Old World town of Alcobendas that, since its founding in 1208, has evolved into a suburb of Madrid.